 Join me on the journey as I explore being a “mature” mom to multiples, toddlers, and adopted children through the lens of children’s books.
 I’m learning a lot – the tables are turned on this teacher!

-Adoption: My husband and I struggled with infertility for years and tried IVF, IUI, etc. to no avail.
-We reluctantly turned to adoption, and, even more terrifyingly, to open adoption.
-We couldn’t have been more wrong in our fears, or be more blessed in the outcome!
-We have three beautiful children (the twins and our older toddler are 1/2 siblings), a beautiful (though sometimes unpredictable) relationship with the birth mother and an incredibly supportive relationship with our birth mother’s adoptive mom and family.
+Adoption: We have three beautiful children through open adoption, and an incredibly supportive relationship with their birth mother and her adoptive mom and family.
 Our kids are of mixed race, which presents myriad challenges and opportunities as we seek to help them embrace all sides of their heritage, as well as what they find as members of our family!
 Find out more about this great story in the blog postings.
 Life is beautiful chaos and is a new adventure every day!
 I couldn’t survive without humour, my faith, and a supportive family and circle of friends who are along for the ride.

 Hi!
 I’m Colleen.
 I’m a lot of things – a wife to an amazing husband, a mom to 3 beautiful adopted kids, a recovering goody-two-shoes, know-it-all and rule-keeper, as well as a former teacher and current coffee drinker!
 That tells you a lot about me, but the most important piece, the one thing I can’t lose and upon which the rest hinges, is my identity in Jesus.
 The knowledge that I am precious to my Heavenly Father is something I’m still learning to rest in and grow into… His perfect love gives me the courage to step in to my crazy life and walk it out, wherever He takes me!